Leslie Osterman: Kansas Legislature

 A conservative legislator, Osterman served on the House Health and Human Services, (2) Veterans, Military, and Homeland Security, and Judiciary committees.
-In 2011, Osterman was given an "A" rating by the National Rifle Association.
+In 2011, Osterman was given an "A" rating by the NRA Political Victory Fund.
+He was endorsed by the NRA-PVF in 2014 and retained his "A" rating.
 He was ranked 83 percent by the Kansas National Federation of Independent Business.
 Osterman supported legal abortions only when pregnancy results from incest, rape, or a threat to the life of the woman.
 He sponsored legislation to curtail late-term and partial-birth abortions.

 Early in the 2011 session, Osterman introduced a bill to repeal the state law which grants residency for tuition purposes to aliens.
 A Texas law of this same kind was defended in the 2012 presidential contest by Governor Rick Perry.
 Though Osterman's bill passed the House, it died before the State and Federal Affairs Committee of the Kansas State Senate.
 Strongly pro-life, Osterman introduced legislation to amend laws relating to late-term and partial-birth abortion in Kansas.
 The bill passed in both houses and was signed into law on April 12, 2011, by Republican Governor Sam Brownback.

 Osterman obtained approval of a bill to require photographic identification by voters at the precinct, a measure also adopted in Texas in 2011 and signed into law by Governor Perry.
 The Kansas bill was signed by Governor Brownback on April 18, 2011.
 Osterman advocated for the Kansas Health Care Freedom Act, which would have exempted the state from the federal health-care law.
 The measure was withdrawn from the House calendar on February 23, 2011, and sent to the Appropriations Committee.
 Osterman's proposal to phase out over five years the state income tax on corporations in Kansas was referred to the House Committee on Taxation on February 7, 2011.